klee/klee.github.io/docs/developers-guide.md

 ### Adding a command line option to a tool

 KLEE uses LLVM's CommandLine library for adding options to tools in KLEE, which is well documented [here](http://llvm.org/docs/CommandLine.html).
 See ``lib/Core/Executor.cpp`` for examples.

-### Run-time libraries

-KLEE searches for run-time libraries in install and build paths.
-These are hard-coded to the binary, so if the filesystem tree changes, KLEE will not find them until recompiled.
-This behaviour can be overridden by setting `KLEE_RUNTIME_LIBRARY_PATH` environment variable to the path to the libraries.